PaperCutSoftware/git-from-powershell/docs/index.md

 About Alec

-Alec is an IT geek who currently works as a Developer Advocate at PaperCut Software in Melbourne, Australia.
+[Alec](https://github.com/alecthegeek/) is an IT geek who currently works as a Developer Advocate at [PaperCut Software](https://www.papercut.com/) in [Melbourne](https://en.wikipedia.org/wiki/Melbourne), Australia.
 He's been using computers since the late '70s (an ICL 2904 mainframe) and he was a MS-DOS batch file (and later UNIX shell) wizard.
-More recently Alec has been learning PowerShell, he always has Windows Terminal open with both a PowerShell and WSL2 bash prompt available.
-Recently he installed VS Code on his arm64 Chrome OS tablet
+More recently Alec has been learning PowerShell, he always has Windows Terminal open with both a PowerShell and WSL2 Bash prompt available.
+Recently he installed VS Code on his ARM64 Chrome OS tablet

 <!-- markdownlint-disable MD026 -->
 ## What are the problems VCS solves and how?
 <!-- markdownlint-enable MD026 -->

-- It's hard or even impossible to keep track of all our important project files, why they were changed, or create new versions for specific purposes.
-When we work in a team on different changes, to a common set of files, the complexity quickly becomes unmanageable.
+- It's hard, or even impossible, to keep track of all our important project files, why they were changed, or create new versions for specific purposes.
+When we work in a team on different changes to a common set of files, the complexity quickly becomes unmanageable.

 - [Version Control](https://en.wikipedia.org/wiki/Version_control) is the process of recording the history of changes to files.
 Users can go back in time, retrieve old versions and identify where and why changes were introduced.
 This means that it’s easier to:
   - protect against unnessary changes and undo a "bad" change